aws-samples/cdk-eks-blueprints-patterns/docs/patterns/gmaestro.md

 If you haven't done it before, [bootstrap your cdk account and region](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html).

-### Using AWS Secret Manager Secrets
-To use AWS Secret Manager Secrets follow these steps:

-1. Update the context in `cdk.json` file located in `cdk-eks-blueprints-patterns` directory as follows:
+Update `context` in `cdk.json` file located in the `cdk-eks-blueprints-patterns` directory as follows:
      ```json
     "context": {
         "clusterName": "<MAESTRO_SERVICE_NAME value from the deployment section in the downloaded config file>",